kasodeep/ghost-drop/README.md

 - `download <code>`: Downloads files associated with a unique code as a ZIP archive.
 - `--help`: Shows help information for available commands.

-## Configuration

-Ghost Drop uses environment variables to manage configuration.
-You can set these in a `.env` file if needed.

 ## Contributions

 Contributions are welcome!
 To contribute: